 While many choose to pay that average deductible, that’s not the only option available to homeowners.
 Many have the ability to choose (and do) much higher deductibles.
 Some make a small leap, to $2,000 or $2,500, to save on their premium, but others may go well beyond that, with some climbing to a modest $5,000 all the way up to $100,000.

 Choosing the Right Homeowners Insurance Deductible

-Choosing the right policy can be complicated, but there are a few considerations that can help you make the best decision for your unique circumstances.
+Choosing the best homeowners insurance can be complicated, but there are a few considerations that can help you select the right deductible for your unique circumstances.

 - Consider your current financial situation: An insurance policy is meant to protect you in the case of the unexpected, and even though you can’t see into the future, you should pick a deductible that you can conceivably cover in your current financial situation.